Pati-Salam model in curved space-time and sheaf quantization: Introduction

 \section{Introduction}

 Square root metric manifold has extra $U(k^{\prime})\times U(k)$ principal bundle and $U(k)$-associated bundle than usual Lorentz manifold.
 These extra bundles gives us opportunity to construct Yang-Mills theory in curved space-time \cite{Li:2014fxl}, especially the Pati-Salam type Yang-Mills theory \cite{Pati:1974yy, Li:2020zij} in curved space-time.
-Sheaf as a natural mathematic structure being found by mathematicians \cite{kashiwara2013sheaves}, for example, Jean Leray.
+Sheaf as a natural mathematic structure being found by mathematicians \cite{kashiwara2013sheaves}, for example, Jean Leray, long ago.
 Sheaf theory has deep relation with fiber bundle theory \cite{husemoller1966fibre} (Yang-Mills theory \cite{Yang1954, schwartz2014quantum}) and superposition principle.
-Sheaf can be derived from contravariant functor in category theoy, the sheaf cohomology and spectral sequences is fascinating and useful.
-The micro support language of sheaf theory \cite{kashiwara2013sheaves} from Mikio Sato might be popular in future mathematic-physicsts.
+Sheaf can be derived from contravariant functor in category theory, the sheaf cohomology and spectral sequences is fascinating and useful.
+The micro support language of sheaf theory \cite{kashiwara2013sheaves} from Mikio Sato might be popular in future mathematic- physicists.
 Sheaf as a basic language of topos from Grothendieck \cite{dieudonne1971elements}, ``we cannot even define a scheme without using scheaves'' \cite{hartshorne2013algebraic}.
-Sheaf quantization might be a method to quantize quantum field theory in curved space-time which avoiding problem of infinities \cite{Li:2014fxl, Isham:1999kb,Froyshov:2002qaq,Fukaya:2011ad,Bochicchio:2013aha,Cho:2013xda,Nakayama:2014tga,Viterbo2019}.
+Sheaf quantization might be a method to quantize quantum field theory in curved space-time which avoiding problem of infinities \cite{Li:2014fxl, Isham:1999kb,Froyshov:2002qaq,Fukaya:2011ad,Bochicchio:2013aha,Cho:2013xda,Nakayama:2014tga,Viterbo2019, Kuwagaki:2022rpj}.
 The sheaf space is linear space and coherent with superposition principle, even the base manifold is curved.
 The sheaf quantization method is consistent with path integral quantization method.

-In this paper, the section 2 gives us a priliminary concepts introduction of category, functor; and the topological space, sheaf, manifold, bundle from the category point of view.
+In this paper, the section 2 gives us a preliminary concepts introduction of category, functor; and the topological space, sheaf, manifold, bundle from the category point of view.
 The section 3 talk about Einstein-Cartan geometry of Lorentz and Riemann manifold.
 The section 4 is a brief introduction of generators of Clifford algebra.
 The section 5 describes the geometry framework of square root Lorentz manifold.
 Based on square root Lorentz manifold, the Pati-Salam model in curved space-time and Einstein-Cartan gravity are constructed.
-The section 6 discuss the formulation of sheaf quantization, and the relation between sheaf quantization to path integral is proved.
+The section 6 discusses the formulation of sheaf quantization, and the relation between sheaf quantization and path integral.